 In this paper, we introduce a low-complexity IQ imbalance compensation architecture for DP-16QAM in 100 km single-mode fiber(SSMF) transmission.
 First, the transceiver IQ skew is estimated and compensated.
 We use Gardner’s PD to estimate the receiver IQ skew.
-Due to the low PMD coefficient, the DGD over 100 km of SSMF does not approach half the symbol period.
-Therefore, Gardner’s PD remains robust even when the SOP angle crosses 42.5$^\circ$, since the required concurrent condition of DGD = T/2 is not satisfied.
-Rx IQ skew is added to a signal after accumulation of CD, but when CD compensation is performed first, the IQ impairments become mixed in a complicated way.
-Thus, we set the CD compensation in the transmitter(TX) DSP to avoid this problem.
-Moreover, for low complexity, we select the chirp filtering technique to compensate CD.
-Then, we configure a scanning method to estimate the TX IQ skew.
-The scanning method estimates and compensates the TX IQ skew by finding the value that yields the lowest equalizer error.
-Second, we designed a low-complexity equalizer to compensate for the TX amplitude and phase imbalance.
-We combine the complex-valued MIMO(CV-MIMO) and the real-valued MIMO(RV-MIMO) for signal equalization, which employ a butterfly and a non-butterfly structure, respectively.
+Due to the low PMD coefficient, Gardner’s PD remains robust in 100 km transmission length.
+To avoid the IQ mixed, we set the CD compensation in the transmitter(TX) DSP.
+Moreover, for low complexity, we select the chirp filtering technique to compensate for CD.
+Then, we configure a scanning delay algorithm(SDA) to estimate the TX IQ skew.
+The SDA estimates and compensates the TX IQ skew by finding the value that yields the lowest equalizer error.
+Second, we propose a low-complexity equalizer to compensate for the TX amplitude and phase imbalance.
+We combine a complex-valued MIMO(CV-MIMO) and a TMMA-RV-MIMO for signal equalization, which employs a butterfly and a non-butterfly structure, respectively.
 The CV-MIMO is used to perform polarization demultiplexing.